 - We constantly have to figure out how to build innovation, how to actually change the things that we do to guarantee future success.
 It means: taking ourselves out of our comfort zone, knowing that you’re going to fail sometimes.

-- Innovation is often a longer term initiative where you might not see innovation or scale on day one.
+- Innovation is often a longer term initiative where you might not see examples of product innovation or scale on day one.
 So you have to then figure out how you can build innovation for the long haul.

 - It also means redefining success, looking at things like velocity of growth as opposed to total active users.